8 min read

 Which LMS plugin works best with memberships?

-LifterLMS and membership-oriented setups are often a better fit when recurring access, gated resources, and member retention are central to the business.
+LifterLMS is often the better fit when recurring access, gated resources, and member retention are central to the business.

 Can WordPress LMS plugins support community learning?